swiftyfinch/Rugby/docs/remote-cache.md

 /Users/swiftyfinch/.rugby/bin/KeyboardLayoutGuide/Debug-iphonesimulator-x86_64/f44e1b4
 ```

-All you need is just parse this file after each building and upload binaries from these paths to your remote storage.
+All you need is just to parse this file after each building and upload binaries from these paths to your remote storage.

 <br>